mace-cream/slurm-test-env/tutorial.md

 # How to make a computing cluster using slurm

+Author: Feng Zhao, Zhiyuan Wu

-You may hear about the concept of computing cluster, which consists of one manage node and several compute node basically.
+You may hear about the concept of computing cluster, which consists of one manage node and several compute nodes basically.
 Users login to manage node and submit their computing tasks using a workload manager.
 Cluster management is more difficult than management of a single multi-user computer.
 It is beneficial for cluster manager if they install the computing cluster by themselves.
 If you want to try to build a test environment of computing cluster and you have several “computers” at hand, this tutorial will suit your need.

 ## Before you start
-In this tutorial, I will use existing resources in my lab: one workstation desktop running CentOS operating system, one laptop running Fedora and two Raspberry Pi boards.
-That is, I have 4 "computers" in total.
-Since you may not have the same resources as me, some details may be different.
+In this tutorial, We will use existing resources in our lab: one workstation desktop running CentOS operating system, one laptop running Fedora and two Raspberry Pi boards.
+That is, We have 4 "computers" in total.
+Since you may not have the same resources as us, some details may be different.
 But the general workflow to configure the cluster is the same.

 [Raspberry Pi](https://www.raspberrypi.org/) is a tiny computer used in embedding systems.
 It runs on arm architecture while our PCs run on x86 architecture.
-I will use the workstation desktop as the manage node for the cluster and the left three as compute node.
+We will use the workstation desktop as the manage node for the cluster and the left three as compute nodes.
 Generally speaking, in production environment we should use the same architecture and operating system to build a cluster.
-But for my test environment, I don't follow this and use the existing operating system on each machine to achieve my goal.
+But for our test environment, we don't follow this and use the existing operating system on each machine to achieve our goal.

 The exact configuration is shown in the following table: